AmbireTech/adex-protocol/README.md

 ### Optimizing on-boarding

+**To be updated as we implement these.
+Up to date as of November 2018**

 There are many hurdles in on-boarding users to an app that interacts with a blockchain.

 Some of the hurdles are pretty general: for example, how to convey the importance of a seed phrase and backing it up securely.